HomeMy WebLinkAbout1935-03-05 332

 Mr. Paul B. Cowdrey of 27 Stedman Road came before

-business under the Federal Housing Plan,
+business under the Federal Housing Plan.
+Mr. Cowdrey

-Mr. Cowdrey stated that he was employed with the
+Mr. Cowdrey stated that he was employed with the re stimula-

-U.S. Chamber of Commerce in Washington and that he had no
+U.S. Chamber of Commerce in Washington and that he had no tion of

-personal interest in the matter except to stimulate busi-
+personal interest in the matter except to stimulate busi- business.

 ness.
-He stated that he understood that there was a meet-
+He stated that he understood that there was. a meet-

-ing of persons interested in Federal Housing and that
+' ing of persons interested in Federal Housing and that

 Mr. Theodore Custance was Chairman of the Committee to